-If you don’t know what happens in Mahabharata, let me give you a brief backdrop.
-A great warrior fights against the injustice, only to be overcome by sorrow.
-He fights against everyone he has ever cared for, including his own cousins, teacher, classmates.
-The sorrow gets most out of him, and thus he tries to give up the war.
+Let me give you a brief backdrop if you don’t know what happens in Mahabharata.
+A great warrior prince named Arjuna fights against injustice, only to be overcome by sorrow.
+He fights against everyone he has ever cared for, including his cousins, teacher, and classmates.
+The sorrow gets the most out of him, and thus he tries to give up the war.

-When that happens, his Guru gives him the lesson of the lifetime, just like how Yoda does in Star Wars.
-Bhagavad Gita consists of 18 chapters of this lessons of life, emotions, ambitions, and everything.
+His Guru, Lord Krishna, gives him the lesson of the lifetime, just like how Yoda does in Star Wars.
+Bhagavad Gita consists of 18 chapters with lessons about life, emotions, ambitions, and everything.
 Following is the essence of it:

 You should enjoy your work

-What it means is that the journey is more important the destination, as the saying goes.
-All of the great artists, warriors, scientists achieve greatness because they enjoy the process of creation itself.
+It means that the journey is more important than the destination, as the saying goes.
+All great artists, warriors, and scientists achieve greatness because they enjoy the process of creation itself.

-A large portion of Gita talks about managing emotions and attachment.
-In most situations, panic and attachment can be the enemies.
-Bhagvat Gita portrays hundreds of examples where it teaches about how one needs to keep calm and think through to use logic over emotions, even in the worst of times.
+A large portion of the Gita talks about managing emotions and attachment.
+In most situations, panic and attachment can be enemies.
+Bhagavad Gita portrays hundreds of examples where it teaches about how one needs to keep calm and think through to use logic over emotions, even in the worst of times.

 Gita suggests practicing Ashtanga yoga (the superset of all the current yoga) and selecting the right food.
 Gita has categorized food into three types: Sattva, Rajas, and Tamas.
-Sattva are the fruits, green vegetables, milk; Rajas are spicy foods and steroids; and Tamas is fatty foods and leftovers.
+Sattva is the fruits, green vegetables, and milk; Rajas are spicy and steroids and Tamas are fatty foods and leftovers.
 Gita says:

 Don’t try to copy someone else’s life

 Everyone’s life is relative.
-A warrior might think that a farmer’s life is pleasant and filled with happiness.
-The farmer might think that warrior’s life is energetic and active.
+A warrior might think a farmer’s life is pleasant and happy.
+The farmer might think that a warrior’s life is energetic and active.
 Both lives have equal importance in the world.
 The grass will always look greener on the other side.
 As Gita says:

 Keep your goals intact

 When we try to imitate others, we forget what our own goals and dreams are.
-We try to become a better somebody, even if it is worthless like how we showboat in social media sites.
+We try to become a better somebody, even if it is worthless, like how we showboat on social media sites.

 In simple words, treat everyone the same.
 A whole chapter is dedicated to this in Gita.
-Even to foes, act nice, because that will leave you with lesser guilt and lesser emotion burdens to fight inside you.
+Even to foes, act nice because that will leave you with lesser guilt and lesser emotional burdens to fight inside you.

 Don’t expect anything in return just because you did something good.
-Gita talks about this in various forms and makes a lot of practical sense than just the morality of it.
+Gita talks about this in various forms and makes much more practical sense than just its morality.

 Act.
 Don’t just think.

-We keep over analyzing things that we forget to act upon it, it is especially common on the knowledgeable.
-We tend to be comfortable in just analyzing things and talking about it rather than just working on that knowledge.
+We keep overanalyzing things that we forget to act upon; it is especially common among the knowledgeable.
+We tend to be comfortable just analyzing and talking about them rather than just working on that knowledge.

 Keep your duties in check.

-If you have promised something, then just do it.
-Don’t over analyze and use analysis-paralysis as an excuse to achieve great things in life.
+If you have promised something, then do it.
+Don’t over-analyze and use analysis-paralysis as an excuse to achieve great things in life.

 There is always a bigger power than the biggest power.

-You might feel dejected because we think that we can do nothing about it.
+You might feel dejected because we think we can do nothing about it.
 We end up throwing the towel.
 But according to Gita, the truth will always win, in one way or the other.
-So, you must keep doing your duty, even though your enemy looks formidable.
+So, it would help if you kept doing your duty, even though your enemy looks formidable.